 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

 If a can of soup says “healthy”, but the ingredient list is 3 inches long with things you can’t pronounce…maybe it’s not so “healthy” after all.
-Read the ingredients, be informed, and then decide if you want to eat it.
+Read the ingredients, be informed, and then decide if it’s really something you want to eat.

 Anytime you see a sign, think about what it says and think about what it doesn’t say.
 The sign didn’t say “made with simple ingredients, no preservatives, and only the highest quality food”.